 To this model, traditional design of experiments shows that $L_{4}$ orthogonal array in Table~\ref{table:L4} is optimal.
 Note that Table~\ref{table:L4} is transposed against the traditional notation of $L_{4}$ orthogonal array, i.e., each column corresponds to a run of the experiment and the rows indicate the levels of $a_{1}$, $a_{2}$ and $a_{3}$.
 The feasible solution of \eqref{eq:GroupLasso-SOCP-DOE} which corresponds to $L_{4}$ orthogonal array is

-From Gauss-Markov theorem, the feasible solution \eqref{eq:L4beta} can be obtained by least squares of $\gamma_{1}$, $\gamma_{2}$ and $\gamma_{3}$ for the experiment which has exactly four design points: $1$st, $4$th, $6$th and $7$th columns of \eqref{eq:F3Level2:main}.
+From Gauss-Markov theorem, the feasible solution \eqref{eq:L4beta} can be obtained by least squares of $\gamma_{1}$, $\gamma_{2}$ and $\gamma_{3}$ for the experiment which has exactly four design points: $2$nd, $3$rd, $5$th and $8$th columns of \eqref{eq:F3Level2:main}.
 However, as shown below, if we set $\lambda_{1}=\dots=\lambda_{8}=\lambda$ for any non-negative real number $\lambda$, then we can not obtain $L_{4}$ orthogonal array as the optimal solution of \eqref{eq:GroupLasso-SOCP-DOE}.
 Let us consider the following feasible solution:

 This solution corresponds to the orthogonal array in Table~\ref{table:L4inverted}.
-It can be easily seen that the value of the objective function of \eqref{eq:GroupLasso-SOCP-DOE} for \eqref{eq:L4beta} and that for \eqref{eq:L4beta2} is the same.
-Furthermore, note that the problem of \eqref{eq:GroupLasso-SOCP-DOE} is strictly convex and the minimum is unique.
-Therefore, the feasible solution of \eqref{eq:L4beta} is not the optimal solution of \eqref{eq:GroupLasso-SOCP-DOE}.

-\end{example} The above example shows that the presence of the symmetries in the formulation of \eqref{eq:GroupLasso-SOCP-DOE} or \eqref{eq:GroupLasso-Relaxation-DOE} prevent the sparseness of the solution.
+It can be easily seen that the value of the objective function of \eqref{eq:GroupLasso-SOCP-DOE} for \eqref{eq:L4beta} and that for \eqref{eq:L4beta2} are the same.
+Furthermore, note that the problem of \eqref{eq:GroupLasso-SOCP-DOE} is strictly convex and thus the minimum is attained at a unique point.
+Therefore, the feasible solution \eqref{eq:L4beta} is not the optimal solution of \eqref{eq:GroupLasso-SOCP-DOE}. \end{example} The above example shows that the presence of the symmetries in the formulation of \eqref{eq:GroupLasso-SOCP-DOE} or \eqref{eq:GroupLasso-Relaxation-DOE} prevents the sparseness of the solution.
 In Section \ref{sec:numerical-examples}, we give a method to construct $\lambda_{1},\dots,\lambda_{G}$ which produces asymmetries in \eqref{eq:GroupLasso-SOCP-DOE} and enables us to obtain the orthogonal arrays in several situations.